 If you're a French speaker dreaming about starting a new chapter in Canada, you're in luck — and you’re more in demand than ever!
-Thanks to Canada's commitment to bilingualism and Ontario's vibrant French-speaking communities, there are two major immigration pathways where your French skills can really give you an edge: the Federal Express Entry Program and Ontario’s Express Entry French-Speaking Skilled Worker Stream.
+Thanks to Canada's commitment to bilingualism and Ontario's vibrant French-speaking communities, there are four major immigration pathways where your French skills can really give you an edge.
+Let’s walk through how each program works and how being a French speaker can boost your chances towards your Permanent Residency.

-2. Ontario’s Express Entry French-Speaking Skilled Worker Stream: A Provincial Pathway
+1. Ontario’s Express Entry French-Speaking Skilled Worker Stream: A Provincial Pathway

 If you have your sights set specifically on Ontario, there's another powerful option: the Ontario Immigrant Nominee Program (OINP) through the French-Speaking Skilled Worker Stream.